Updated: Mar 3

 There are some basic guidelines that we must follow to make the bug report as efficient as possible:

-Make sure that the bug report describes one specific bug (One bug = one report).
+Ensure that the bug report describes one specific bug (One bug = one report).

-Prior to opening the bug, validate that the bug does not already exist in the system.
+Before opening the bug, validate that the bug does not already exist in the system.

 Make sure that you use technical facts and not personal opinions.